 It’s a File **Sharing** protocol

 A protocol is a formal process of communication between two entities – usually computer programs running on the same or different computers.
 It's often called the 'language' used by those entities.
+(Click on the term for full definition.)

 '>Protocol